09tangriro/Pearl/README.md

 To see training performance, use the command `tensorboard --logdir runs` or `tensorboard --logdir <tensorboard_log_path>` defined in your algorithm class initialization.

 ## Credit
-AnvilRL was inspired by [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3) and [Tonic](https://github.com/fabiopardo/tonic)
+Anvil was inspired by [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3) and [Tonic](https://github.com/fabiopardo/tonic)